 Temperature

-Temperature and humidity are key for successful storage.
-In general, the further you go into the earth, the more stable the temperature will be.
-However, digging deep into the earth can be a huge expense and might result in flooding in places with high water tables.
+Temperature and humidity are critical for successful storage.
+The further you go into the earth, the more stable the temperature will be.
+However, digging deep into the earth can be a considerable expense and might result in flooding in places with high water tables.

 There are other things you can do to keep temperatures low.
 The root cellar should be in a shady area during the day.
 The entrance should be on the North side.
-Insulation can also keep the temperature down in situations where you can’t go deep into the earth.
+Insulation can also decrease the temperature when you can’t go deep into the earth.

 Humidity

 A high humid environment is needed for most vegetables.
 Without moisture in the air, they will start to shrivel up.
 You can buy a hydrometer to measure the humidity levels inside your root cellar.
-If the humidity is too low, you can do things like sprinkle water on the floor.
+You can sprinkle water on the floor if the humidity is too low.

 Ventilation

-Ventilation is important for maintaining temperature and humidity levels.
+Ventilation is essential for maintaining temperature and humidity levels.
 It’s also necessary to allow gases from food to escape (such as ethylene from apples and pears).

 An intake vent will allow cool air to enter the root cellar.
 It will be located near the floor.
-An outtake vent coming out of the top will allow the warm air and gases to escape.
-Ideally, you should put the vents at opposite sides of the structure.
+An outtake vent from the top will allow the warm air and gases to escape.
+Ideally, you should put the vents on opposite sides of the structure.

 It’s easy to install intake and outtake vents in root cellars built into hills.
-When the root cellar is underground, the intake vent will originate on the top (above ground).
-However, the intake vent must travel all the way to the floor so air only enters from below.
+The intake vent will originate on the top (above ground) when the root cellar is underground.
+However, the intake vent must travel to the floor so air only enters from below.
 It may be necessary to install a fan so enough air can get in.

 Tips:

-- It’s important that you don’t put shelves directly on the walls.
+- Don’t put shelves directly on the walls.
 You need space between the shelves and walls for air to flow.

 - Make sure your vents don’t get clogged or frozen in cold weather.